 10 Reasons To Study English In Canterbury

 For nearly a thousand years, pilgrims have been treading a well-worn path to come to Canterbury.
 Some would travel from far reaches of the world to visit the shrine of Archbishop Saint Thomas Becket, who was murdered by the king in 1170.
-Canterbury was further immortalised in the 14th century Canterbury Tales by William Chaucer and since then pilgrims have not stopped their journey to this sacred city.
+Canterbury was further immortalised in the 14th century Canterbury Tales by Geoffrey Chaucer and since then pilgrims have not stopped their journey to this sacred city.
 Apart from its religious significance, Canterbury as a UNESCO world heritage site has become one of the most visited cities in the United Kingdom due to its history dating back to prehistoric times, its picturesque gardens and beaches.
 Nowadays, modern Canterbury has become one of the UK's top study locations with three universities within its city walls.
 So, here are ten reasons to come to Canterbury:

 1. Immerse yourself into Canterbury’s rich history